 Students should allow up to 3 weeks for a decision to be received on their appeal.
 The appeal will be communicated via email and Banner Self-Service, with a status of either Denied, or Approved for Financial Aid Probation, with a requirement to submit an Academic Acknowledgment Plan.

 - An appeal approval is good for one probationary term only, which means the student is eligible to receive one semester of funding.

 - If the student is not enrolled in the semester for which the Financial Aid Probation status was assigned, the probationary status will remain indefinitely until the student returns.

 - If a student receives approval for an appeal based on exceeding the maximum number of credit hours in their program, the approval will only allow them to receive aid for one additional semester.

 All students whose SAP appeals are approved must submit an Academic Acknowledgment Plan as their final step in the appeal process.
 The Academic Acknowledgment Plan will be included in the decision email, if the appeal is approved.
 Please note: if a student does not complete the final step of submitting an Academic Acknowledgment Plan, then their aid will not disburse to their account, even though their appeal was approved.

-- The Academic Acknowledgment Plan requires the student to list their registered courses for the semester and agree to completion of those courses (no withdrawals, incompletes, or failing grades), with a grade point average of a 2.5 or above in the probationary semester.
+- The Academic Acknowledgment Plan requires the student to list their registered courses for the semester and agree to completion of those courses (no withdrawals, incompletes, or failing grades), with a grade point average of a 2.5 or above in the probationary semester and 75% completion rate.